Ilunga Makabu: Makabu vs. Mchunu

 At the WBC Convention on 15 November 2021 in Mexico City, the organization approved the request of Canelo Álvarez's trainer and manager, Eddy Reynoso, to have Álvarez challenge Makabu for his WBC cruiserweight title. Álvarez has never competed at cruiserweight, so Reynoso needed to petition the WBC to order the title fight.
 The cruiserweight limit was 200 pounds, but it had recently been reduced to 190 pounds due to the introduction of bridgerweight.
 The fight was expected to take place in May 2022.

-Makabu was instead booked to make the second defense of his WBC title against mandatory challenger Thabiso Mchunu on January 29, 2022, at the Packard Music Hall in Warren, Ohio.
+Makabu was instead booked to make the second defense of his WBC title against mandatory challenger Thabiso Mchunu on 29 January 2022, at the Packard Music Hall in Warren, Ohio.
 Mchunu was the number 1 ranked cruiserweight by the WBC and fourth best cruiserweight in the world according to The Ring magazine.
 The winner of the bout was granted permission to face Canelo Álvarez by the WBC, at the request of Alvarez's team.
 The fight headlined a Don King promoted card, which was independently broadcast on Fite TV.
 Makabu won the fight by split decision.
 Two of the judge scored the bout in his favor (115–113 and 116–112), while the third judge scored it 115–113 for Mchunu.
 The split decision was seen as controversial, as many news outlets scored the fight for Mchunu.
 However, Makabu was confident that he had done enough to secure the victory and called out the undisputed super middleweight champion Saul Alvarez in his post-fight interview, stating: "My next fight is with Saul Canelo - I'm going to box and knock you out".

 Makabu vs. Jack

 Makabu was expected to make his third title defense against the WBA (Regular) cruiserweight champion Ryad Merhy.
-The fight was scheduled as the main event of a card which took place September 30, 2022, at the Stade des Martyrs in Kinshasa, Congo.
-On July 19, 2022, Merhy was ordered by the WBA to face their "Super" cruiserweight champion Arsen Goulamirian, while Merhy stated his desire to move up to bridgerweight on August 8, as he was finding it difficult to make the cruiserweight limit.
+The fight was scheduled as the main event of a card which took place 30 September 2022, at the Stade des Martyrs in Kinshasa, Congo.
+On 19 July 2022, Merhy was ordered by the WBA to face their "Super" cruiserweight champion Arsen Goulamirian, while Merhy stated his desire to move up to bridgerweight on 8 August, as he was finding it difficult to make the cruiserweight limit.

-On December 9, it was revealed that Makabu would make his third title defense against the WBC Silver champion Noel Mikaelian.
-The bout was expected to take place at the Casino Miami Jai-Alai in Miami, Florida on January 21, 2023.
-The fight was postponed on January 5, 2023, for undisclosed reasons.
-Makabu was instead scheduled to defend his title against the two-weight world champion Badou Jack on February 26, 2023, on the Jake Paul vs Tommy Fury undercard.
+On 9 December, it was revealed that Makabu would make his third title defense against the WBC Silver champion Noel Mikaelian.
+The bout was expected to take place at the Casino Miami Jai-Alai in Miami, Florida, on 21 January 2023.
+The fight was postponed on 5 January 2023, for undisclosed reasons.
+Makabu was instead scheduled to defend his title against the two-weight world champion Badou Jack on 26 February 2023, on the Jake Paul vs Tommy Fury undercard.
 Makabu lost the fight by a twelfth-round technical knockout.